raspberrypilearning/blockscad-bug/en/step_5.md

-## Legs
+## Create legs

-Now the bug needs some legs.
+Now the bug needs six legs!

 --- task ---
-First lets add a pair of legs in the middle of the bug's body.
+First put a pair of legs in the middle of the bug's body.

-Click the `+` at the top of the union block to add another section and add a stretched sphere to make a pair of legs.
+Click the `+` at the top of the `union` block to add another section.
+Add a stretched `sphere` to create a pair of legs.

 ![screenshot](images/bug-legs-middle-annotated.png)